-Futures contracts are a derivative products, and the very first futures contracts where created with commodities as their underlying assets.
+Futures contracts are derivative products, and the very first futures contracts were created with commodities as their underlying assets.
 The first futures contracts had agricultural commodities as underlyings, and then natural resources such as crude oil followed in suit.
 It wasn’t until the 1970s that futures contracts with stocks, currency and interest rates were invented.

 Using futures contracts for hedging (a type of risk management) is very common among companies that rely on commodities for their business.
-An airline can for instance use futures contracts with airline fuel as the underlying to lock-in the price of a future fuel purchase.
-Futures contracts makes it easier for companies to plan their expenses and their bottom line becomes less exposed to price volatility on the commodity market.
+An airline can for instance use futures contracts with airline fuel as the underlying to lock-in the price of future fuel purchase.
+Futures contracts make it easier for companies to plan their expenses and their bottom line becomes less exposed to price volatility on the commodity market.